MS in Accounting Program

-The MSA program offers a concentration in Forensic Accounting/Fraud Investigation to give our students even greater opportunities for specialization in this high growth area.
+The MS in Accounting program offers a concentration in Forensic Accounting/Fraud Investigation to give our students even greater opportunities for specialization in this high growth area.

 Candidates must have earned 24 undergraduate credits hours in non-accounting business courses in order to pursue the concentration.

 Forensic Accounting/Fraud Investigation Concentration